schettino72/makeup/README.md

 --------------------

 To test the site locally you should serve the files from a web server.
-Remeber that you need some special configuration as explained in the _server configuration_ section above.
+Remember that you need some special configuration as explained in the _server configuration_ section above.

 If you have python installed you can just the provided [server.py](https://github.com/schettino72/makeup/blob/master/serve.py).
-It has no external dependencies, just puth the script in the root of your site and eecute the command:
+It has no external dependencies, just put the script in the root of your site and execute the command:

     $ python serve.py